 The sheer menace of Justin's fully transformed self as a living guillotine makes it very clear as to why he didn't need a wielder to obtain Death Scythe status.
 Up until that point, he's simply been content with Blade Below the Shoulder, but when he fully transforms, he's got what are basically meat cleavers on the ends of Variable Length Chains, stocks to trap and sever the necks of anyone caught in them, and a seriously creepy Slasher Smile.

-Marie gets this treatment a lot by Stein/Medusa and Stein/Spirit shippers, even though her relationship with Stein doesn't seem to be going anywhere beyond Ship Tease.
-By the end of the series, she's carrying Stein's child.
+Marie gets this treatment a lot by Stein/Medusa and Stein/Spirit shippers, particularly by the end of the series, where she's carrying Stein's child.
 Not that the shipping ever goes away, but there's at least one happy faction reveling in Canon.

 Soul/Maka fans are scary, some fans have even reported being harassed at conventions for the "crime" of not shipping it.